fulseyash-21/App1e--A-movie-database-app/README.md

 Extensions: Contains helpful extensions on Swift and UIKit classes.

-This project was developed by
+This project was developed by Your Name.
-Yash Fulse